Persistence of Natural Disasters on Children's Health: Evidence from the Great Kanto Earthquake of 1923: Empirical Analysis

-To assess the potential spatial and school cohort-specific correlations, I report the cluster-robust variance estimator and cluster the standard errors at the 13-county level.
-For the statistical inference, I adopt the wild cluster bootstrap-t method to deal with the issue of the small number of clusters in the cluster-robust variance estimator (Cameron et al.~2008).\footnote{\setstretch{0.84}Therefore, my method controls for the correlation and heteroskedasticity within clusters.
-Since a school is nested in a county, this means that both the dependency across observations of the same birth cohort within a school and the dependency across schools within same county are allowed in my estimation.
-In addition, my method can deal with potential heteroskedasticity across clusters.
-I prefer to cluster at the county level than the municipal level because regressors grouped at the county level are used (Moulton~1986,~1990) and the correlation within the same county over time such as the school cohort-specific correlation may be problematic (Bertrand, Duflo, and Mullainathan~2004).} The regression equation is estimated separately for boys and girls for each developmental stage to investigate both gender differences in the effects and the potential catch-up growth against the shocks (Steckel and Ziebarth 2016).
-The age bins are systematically divided; 6--8 (early primary), 9--11 (late primary), 12--13 (early secondary), and 14--16 (late secondary).
-By 14--16 years old, boys are approaching their final height, whereas girls are mostly reached their final height.\footnote{\setstretch{0.84}I herein do not prefer to use the regression specification including the interaction terms between gender and the key control variables because such a specification postulates a stronger assumption that the marginal effects of the other control variables uninteracted with gender are the same between boys and girls.
-As for the analytical weight for the regressions, I am, unfortunately, unable to use the data on the number of inspected children for each age and school (Deaton 1997).
-However, since the number of schools should have been set to reflect the size of municipalities, the number of inspected children in each age cell should be largely similar across schools (Ministry of Education 1973).
-Thus, my analytical results should be robust to the weighting.}
+To assess the potential spatial and school cohort-specific correlations, I intend to cluster the standard errors at the 13-county level.
+Thus, my method controls for any autocorrelation and heteroskedasticity within clusters and can deal with heteroskedasticity across clusters.
+Since a school is nested in a county, this means that both the dependency across observations of the same birth cohort within a school and the dependency across schools within the same county are allowed in my estimation.
+Although a potential threat in the inference is the spatial autocorrelation among clusters, I confirm that there are no systematic spatial dependencies over the counties (Online Appendix~\ref{sec:alt_spatial}).
+For the statistical inference, I adopt the wild cluster bootstrap-t method to deal with the issue of the small number of clusters in the cluster-robust variance estimator.\footnote{\setstretch{0.84} Cameron et al., `Bootstrap'.
+I prefer to cluster at the county level than the municipal level because regressors grouped at the county level are used and the correlation within the same county over time such as the school cohort-specific correlation may be problematic; Bertrand et al. `How'.} The regression equation is estimated separately for boys and girls for each developmental stage to investigate both gender differences in the effects and the potential catch-up growth against the shocks.\footnote{\setstretch{0.84} Steckel and Ziebarth, `Trader'.
+Unfortunately, I am unable to use the data on the number of inspected children for each age and school.
+However, since the number of schools should have been set to reflect the size of municipalities, the number of inspected children in each age cell should be largely similar across schools; Ministry of Education, \textit{Gakuseihyakunenshi}.
+Thus, my analytical results should be robust to the weighting.} The age bins are systematically divided into 6--8 (early primary) and 9--11 (late primary) because the growth patterns of children during primary school ages were almost linear.\footnote{\setstretch{0.84}See Online Appendix~\ref{sec:secc_trend}.
+I also confirm that my main results are robust to the use of alternative definitions of the developmental-stage age bin (Online Appendix~\ref{sec:alt_spec_def}).}